 Diwali Mela

 Dhanteras

-Dhanteras, the first day of Diwali festival, falls on October 25 this year.
+Dhanteras, is the first day of Diwali festival.
 Also called Dhanatrayodashi or Dhanvantari Trayodashi, the festival is dedicated to Lord Dhanvantari.
-This is an auspicious day to buy utensils, silver coins, gold and vehicle.
+This is an auspicious day to buy utensils, silver coins, gold and other metals ,such as brass & copper.
 People also seek blessings of happiness and prosperity from Lord Kuber, the idol of wealth and money.

+Diwali Mela